|Date of Birth||3 July 1965, Glasgow, Scotland, UK|

 Mini Bio (1)

-Following this, Tommy went on to work with the industry's top directors in films such as Phillip Noyce's 'The Saint', John Woo's 'Face/Off', and David Fincher's 'The Game'.
-In 1999, he would get the chance to once again work with long time colleague Robert Carlyle in 'Plunkett and MacCleane'.
+Following this, Tommy went on to work with an array of top directors in films such as Phillip Noyce's 'The Saint', John Woo's 'Face/Off', and David Fincher's 'The Game'.
+In 1999, he would get the chance to once again work with Robert Carlyle in 'Plunkett and MacCleane'.

 Tommy followed this up with roles in the indie features 'Dead Dogs Lie' and 'Strictly Sinatra', as well as the USA Network mini-series 'Attila' opposite Gerard Butler, New Line's 'All About the Benjamins' opposite Ice Cube, and 'Trauma' opposite Colin Firth.

 In 2004, Tommy starred in 20th Century Fox's 'Alien vs. Predator' for director Paul W.S.
 Anderson, and followed that up in 2005 with Miramax films 'Sin City' for director Robert Rodriguez.
 And in 2006, Tommy played the pivotal role of the 'Stranger' terrorizing Camilla Belle in Simon West's re-make of 'When a Stranger Calls'.
 Tommy then played the enigmatic hit man 'Lazlo Soot' in Joe Carnahan's 'Smokin' Aces'.